 But of course, we’ve included several other best mittens on the market (best for biking, best synthetic versus down) to make sure you find one suited to your cold-weather needs.

-Generally, a high-level down-fill will be the warmest insulation you can get in a mitten, although things like the thickness, lining, and a leather, sheepskin, or waterproof material exterior will also add to a mitten’s overall warmth.
+Generally, a high-level down-fill will be the warmest insulation you can get in a mitten.
+However, synthetic fill is very popular across our mittens because it always insulates, even if it’s wet or damp.
+However, other design details like the thickness, liner, and exterior material will also affect a mitten’s overall warmth.

 Wearing liners under mittens is a personal preference that’s informed by your overall cold tolerance and the primary activity you’ll do while wearing mitts.